naheim/paleoLabExercises/lab3.md

 #### Exercise Questions 3

-For the following questions generate the appropriate URL for the following data queries.
+For the following questions generate the appropriate URL for the following data queries. *You may find it helpful to read through the help by clicking on the question mark icons*.

 1. What is the appropriate URL for downloading all occurrences of *Ambonychia* in the Lexington Limestone as a JSON?